 'Bird of Prey' Filmmaker Cathy Yan Reflects on Box Office and Scene She Fought for

 Few films are held to higher levels of box office scrutiny than comic book movies.
-That was doubly true for the R-rated Birds of Prey, which stars Margot Robbie as Harley Quinn, the breakout antihero from 2016's Suicide Squad, which helped propel the character to new heights of popularity.
-When Birds of Prey opened behind expectations to $33.3 million in early February, it was largely seen as a disappointment, despite earning strong reviews and having a budget of $82 million, a relatively modest figure for a comic book adaptation.
+That was doubly true for the R-rated Birds of Prey, which stars Margot Robbie as Harley Quinn, the breakout antihero from 2016's Suicide Squad.
+Despite the character's increased level of popularity, the Harley Quinn-led Birds of Prey opened behind expectations to $33.3 million in early February.
+This result was largely seen as a disappointment, despite earning strong reviews and having a budget of $82 million, a relatively modest figure for a comic book adaptation.

 Filmmaker Cathy Yan, who made the jump from independent film to studio filmmaking with Birds of Prey, acknowledges some personal disappointment over the narratives that emerged reguarding its performance.

 "I know that the studio had really high expectations for the movie — as we all did.
 There were also undue expectations on a female-led movie, and what I was most disappointed in was this idea that perhaps it proved that we weren’t ready for this yet," Yan tells The Hollywood Reporter.
 "That was an extra burden that, as a woman-of-color director, I already had on me anyway.
 So, yes, I think there were certainly different ways you could interpret the success or lack of success of the movie, and everyone has a right to do that.
 But, I definitely do feel that everyone was pretty quick to jump on a certain angle."

 Yan also opens up about the scene she fought for at Roman Sionis’ (Ewan McGregor) club where he humiliates a female patron out of sheer paranoia.